Master of Science in Counseling

 - A bachelor’s degree from an accredited college or university; you must provide transcripts from all institutions attended.

-- A minimum overall GPA of 2.5 on a 4.0 scale for undergraduate coursework and a minimum major GPA of 3.0 on a 4.0 scale for graduate coursework.
+- A minimum overall GPA of 2.75 on a 4.0 scale for undergraduate degree or 3.0 in graduate courses.

-- Passing scores on graduate admissions exams, including the GRE (combined verbal and quantitative score of 800) or MAT (at least 370).
+- Passing scores on the MAT (at least 370).
 Exam results cannot be more than five years old and must be forwarded directly to Faulkner from the testing service.
-This requirement is waived if the student had a GPA of 3.0 or above on their undergraduate degree or if they already hold a master’s degree.
+This requirement is waived if the student already holds a master’s degree.

 - Three letters of recommendation with specific comments regarding the applicant’s academic work, professional experience and ability to successfully complete graduate study.
 The letters are usually from the applicant’s faculty members or supervisory personnel.